 Advanced Privacy Measures

-Network-level protection can be implemented using Pi-hole, a network-wide ad and tracker blocker that runs on a Raspberry Pi.
-This blocks Google's tracking domains at the DNS level, preventing data collection across all devices on your network.
+You can set up network-level protection with Pi-hole, which is basically a network-wide ad and tracker blocker that runs on a Raspberry Pi.
+It'll block Google's tracking domains right at the DNS level, so it stops data collection across every device on your network.

 Balancing Privacy and Functionality